apiobuild/platform/content/blog/whats-api-request.md

 The state of e-commerce and no-code web development platform is extremely competitive.
 We want to bring an alternative perspective to the competition: **more options and functionality does not solve business problems better.**

-Well-designed suite of toolings specifically for small business owners could get aspiring business owners off the ground much faster to validate their products and ideas.
-The flexibility to quickly pivot, experiment, or even taking a break, could be extremely crucial in the early state of businesses.
+Well-designed suite of toolings specifically for small business owners could help aspiring business owners off the ground to validate their products and ideas much faster.
+The flexibility to quickly pivot, experiment or even taking a break could be extremely crucial in the early stage of businesses.

-For those who's just starting out, you could spend your valuable time learning an e-commerce platform to build a website and how to manage your inventory.
-We argue, however, it's so much more important to get off the ground fast, learn about your customers, and improve your products and services.
+For those who are just starting out, you could spend your valuable time learning an e-commerce platform to build a website.
+We argue, however, it's so much more important to get off the ground fast, learn about your customers and improve your products and services.
 After all, for a business to truly succeed, it's all about the customers.

 Let apio help you to choose your own set of tools and grow the business together!